DAT151 Database and Unix System Administration

 Approved exercises also give access to postponed examination the following semester.
 However, before a new postponed exam can be taken (the next time the subject is taught), new exercises must be delivered.

-Time and place for examination will be announced at the subject's pages in Its Learning.
+Time and place for examination will be announced at the subject's pages in Canvas.

 Grading scale is A-F where F is fail.